How to Write a Master's Thesis

 Choosing a topic is one of the first things to do in thesis writing.
 To accomplish this task, you will need to keep in touch with your professor or discuss your ideas with a thesis supervisor.
 The topics and issues to be researched in a thesis will vary considerably.
 They will depend on the specialty and profession in which the student plans to specialize.
 Besides, graduate committees may set limits on the topics and subjects students plan to explore in their thesis projects, according to the goals, mission, and specialization of the educational institution.
 For example, you may be expected to research business development opportunities for a small business organization run by a university of your choice.

-Thus, before you sit down to write a thesis, you will have to agree the topic and problem to be explored with your professor or supervisor.
+Thus, before you sit down to write a thesis, you will have to agree on the topic and problem to be explored with your professor or supervisor.
 You will need to meet with any of them and discuss these ideas personally.
 You may need to create a draft of your proposal to justify the relevance of your chosen topic for the professor.
 Once the topic is approved by the Graduate Committee, you will be free to launch the process of writing.

 How to Approve the Topic